Washington Report on Middle East Affairs, July 2007, page 45

 ARAB-AMERICAN journalist Helen Thomas, one of a few well-known and widely respected voices in American corporate media, delivered the keynote address at the Iowa State University (ISU) Greenlee School of Journalism and Communication’s First Amendment Day celebration.
 The dean of the White House press corps spoke in Ames April 19, the day after former President Jimmy Carter appeared in Iowa City to discuss his book, Palestine: Peace Not Apartheid.

-“I think Carter’s very brave to go up against a lot of opposition,” Thomas told the Washington Report.
+“I think Carter’s very brave to go up against a lot of opposition,” Thomas told the Washington Report on Middle East Affairs.
 “I don’t know if it’s going to open up a debate, but I do think the American people ought to know that there is a Palestinian side of the question also, and that has never been really exposed.”

 Thomas, now a Hearst Newspapers columnist, is the author of four books, including Watchdogs of Democracy?
 The Waning Washington Press Corps and How It Has Failed the Public andThanks for the Memories Mr. President: Wit and Wisdom from the Front Row at the White House.